Hannesimo/auto-flipper/README.md

 ### Executable

 For Windows there is a PowerShell-Script "BAF.ps1".
 This script automatically downloads/updates and starts the newest version from GitHub and saves it at `%appdata$/BAF`.
 Created files like the config and log file are also stored there.
-You can execute it by right-clicking and "Run with PowerShell".
+You can execute it by double clicking the cmd file or right-clicking the .ps1 and click "Run with PowerShell".
+You need to have Node.js installed for the Windows version.

 You can also paste this command into the PowerShell to run the script: `Invoke-Expression (New-Object System.Net.WebClient).DownloadString("https://raw.githubusercontent.com/Hannesimo/auto-flipper/master/start_script/BAF.ps1`.
 This command downloads the Script and executes it.

-If you want to start the .exe yourself, make sure to open the PowerShell and execute the program with `./BAF-[version]-win.exe`.
-Don't just run it by double clicking as it will use the Windows CMD and there seems to be an internal issue with the npm minecraft-protocol package and CMD causing the bot to timeout after a while.

 Tutorial on how to open PowerShell: https://www.youtube.com/watch?v=aLwq9AggFw8&t=1s

 For Mac/Linux just execute the corresponding files as usual.
-I am not aware of similar issues there.

 ### Node